andols-dev/axum-project/README.md

 # Personal Knowledge Management System

 This project is a web application currently under development.
 Its goal is to provide a digital knowledge base where users can organize, store, and retrieve information in one central place.
-The application is designed to make it easier to manage personal knowledge and resources over time.

 ## Tech Stack